Quantum Closeness Testing: A Streaming Algorithm and Applications: Introduction

 \subsection{Organization of this paper}

-In Section \ref{PT}, we review prior work on quantum tomography and spectrum estimation, as well as some relevant work on property testing of discrete distributions.
-In Section \ref{PR}, we recall basic definitions of distance of discrete distributions and quantum states, as well as the formalization of tools from earlier work we use in this work.
+In Section \ref{PT}, we review prior work on quantum tomography and spectrum estimation, as well as some relevant work on testing properties associated with discrete distributions.
+Section \ref{PR} recalls the basic definitions of distance with discrete distributions and quantum states and presents some formal tools from earlier work that are used here.
 In Section \ref{LT}, we derive technical lemmata about the independence and conditional independence of quantum states.
-Section \ref{sec:independence} contains the results about identity testing, in particular, our proofs of Theorem \ref{ii2t} and Theorem \ref{iit}.
+Section \ref{connection} demonstrates Theorems \ref{indepent-measurement-classical} and \ref{local-measurement-classical}.
+Section \ref{SAQ} proves Theorem \ref{tomography}.
+Section \ref{QSC} contains the results of identity testing and, in particular, our proofs of Theorems \ref{iit} and \ref{lcoaliit}.
 The proof of Theorem \ref{thm2} is given in Section \ref{TI}.
-The results about identity and independence testing of collections of states, Theorem \ref{cindependent} and Theorem \ref{cindependent}, are proved in Section \ref{TPC}.
-Finally, in Section \ref{CIT}, we prove Theorem \ref{cid} and Theorem \ref{lcoaliit}.
+The results of the identity and independence testing of collections of states are provided in Section \ref{TPC}, along with the proofs of Theorems \ref{cidentical} and \ref{cindependent}.
+The paper concludes with the proof of Theorem \ref{cid} in Section \ref{CIT}.